-No contractor or vendorsupplier shall be entitled to do business with the City unless and until it shall have remedied any underlying default and/or breach to the satisfaction of the Chief and using agency.
+No contractor or vendor shall be entitled to do business with the City unless and until it shall have remedied any underlying default and/or breach to the satisfaction of the Chief and using agency.
 Repeated or recurring violations under this Section shall be sufficient reason for the Chief to remove the contractor's name permanently from the bidders' list, subject to review by the JPAC and approval by the Mayor.

-- (b) Notice of suspension or debarment.
-Upon reaching a decision to suspend or debar a contractor or vendorsupplier, the Chief shall provide said contractor or vendorsupplier with a written notice of suspension or debarment via certified mail, return receipt requested, and via U.S. Mail or facsimile, stating the reason for and the proposed period of suspension or debarment (for less egregious violations, as determined by the Chief, a period of probation may be proposed, any violations during which period will subject the contractor or vendorsupplier to debarment of no less than three years).
-As part of the notice of suspension or debarment, the Chief shall advise the contractor or vendorsupplier that, if, within ten calendar days after the date of the notice, it fails to provide the Chief with a written Notice of Protest that states, in detail, the grounds on which the protest is based, then the action contained in the notice of suspension or debarment shall become final without further notice, and shall represent final administrative action. - (c) Protest.
-If, in response to a Notice of Suspension or Debarment, a contractor or vendersupplier timely provides a written Notice of Protest, the Chief shall schedule a hearing before the JPAC within a reasonable period after receiving the Notice of Protest.
-Within a reasonable time, after hearing the protest and considering the evidence and/or statements presented, the appeals boardJPAC shall issue its findings and recommendation regarding the action proposed by the Chief.
+(b) Notice of suspension or debarment.
+Upon reaching a decision to suspend or debar a contractor or vendor, the Chief shall provide said contractor or vendor with a written notice of suspension or debarment via certified mail, return receipt requested, and via U.S. Mail or facsimile, stating the reason for and the proposed period of suspension or debarment (for less egregious violations, as determined by the Chief, a period of probation may be proposed, any violations during which period will subject the contractor or vendor to debarment of no less than three years).
+As part of the notice of suspension or debarment, the Chief shall advise the contractor or vendor that, if, within ten calendar days after the date of the notice, it fails to provide the Chief with a written Notice of Protest that states, in detail, the grounds on which the protest is based, then the action

+- (c) Protest.
+If, in response to a Notice of Suspension or Debarment, a contractor or vendor timely provides a written Notice of Protest, the Chief shall schedule a hearing before the JPAC within a reasonable period after receiving the Notice of Protest.
+Within a reasonable time after hearing the protest and considering the evidence and/or statements presented, the appeals board shall issue its findings and recommendation regarding the action proposed by the Chief.
 JPAC's recommendation shall become final and shall represent final administrative action. - (d) Determination.
-The determination as to whether a contractor or vendorsupplier is in violation hereunder and whether the violation is within the contractor or vendor's supplier's control shall be made by the Chief.
-To aid in this duty, an appropriate executive officer of each <a href="independent or using agency must inform the Chief whenever a contractor or vendorsupplier is in violation hereunder, regardless of the reason therefor, and provide a statement of the circumstances surrounding the violation.
-Nothing herein removes the appealsprotest process set forth in this Chapter.
+The determination as to whether a contractor or vendor is in violation hereunder and whether the violation is within the contractor or vendor's control shall be made by the Chief.
+To aid in this duty, an appropriate executive officer of each independent or using agency must inform the Chief whenever a contractor or vendor is in violation hereunder, regardless of the reason therefor, and provide a statement of the circumstances surrounding the violation.
+Nothing herein removes the appeals process set forth in this Chapter.

 Sec.
-126.904903. - Remedies prior to an award of contract.
-If prior to award it is determined that a competitive solicitation or proposed award of a contract is in violation of law, the competitive solicitation or proposed award shall be:

-- i.
-Canceled; or - ii.
+126.904.
+Remedies prior to an award of contract.
+If prior to award it is determined that a competitive solicitation or proposed award of a contract is in violation of law, the competitive solicitation or proposed award shall be: - i.
+Canceled; or ii.
 Revised to comply with the law.

 Section 4.
-Amending Part 4 (Nondiscrimination Policy), Chapter amended to read as follows:

-126 (Procurement Code), Ordinance Code.
-Part 4 (Nondiscrimination

-Policy), Chapter 126 (Procurement Code), Ordinance Code, is hereby
+Amending Part 4 (Nondiscrimination Policy), Chapter 126 (Procurement Code), Ordinance Code.
+Part 4 (Nondiscrimination Policy), Chapter 126 (Procurement Code), Ordinance Code, is hereby amended to read as follows: